RMHogervorst/scheduling_r_scripts/README.md

-I'm seperating out 3 usecases:
+I'm separating out 3 usecases:

 1. [You run it on your own computer](#own-computer)
 2. [You have a server available (a computer that is always on and accesable to you)](#own-a-server)